KEDAIREKA-BUILDING-MONITORING-SYSTEM/kedaireka_backend_v2/README.md

 ## Preparation

 -   Copy file `.env.example` to `.env`.
-Then fill the value.
+And then fill the value.

 ## How to install app

--   if you are using linux or mac run command `./init.sh`
+-   if you are using linux or mac run this command `./init.sh`
--   if you are using windows run command `init.bat`
+-   if you are using windows run this command `init.bat`

 ## How to Run App in development mode